Mkleemjr/algorithms-and-data-structures/foundations/polyas-technique/README.md

 - Work backwards

 **If stuck, step away.** At some point you may find yourself stuck.
 If you understand the problem and are stumped, try putting the problem aside for a while.
 Your subconscious may keep working on it.

+## Implement the Plan

+**Patience is key.** To follow a plan requires patience over anything else.
+Creative energies were necessary in the previous two phases, now we are on autopilot.
+Our minds are prone to wander and get bored.
+Stay focused and persist with the plan you've chosen.

+**Check each step.** In implementing your plan be meticulous to avoid missing any detail.
+Can you walk the solution clearly?
+Write some test cases to ensure your solution works as intended.

+**Repeat previous steps as needed.** While there is an order to these steps it may be the case where you need to repeat a step.
+Perhaps your plan is insufficient or your understanding of the problem is lacking.
+Starting the process over again may be the best decision.

+## Look Back on your Work

+**Reflect on what you did.** Pólya highlights the value in taking time to look back at what you have done.
+Consider what worked and what did not.
+Think of related problems that your solution could be applied to.

+**Verify your solution.** In reviewing your work try to verify the solution works.
+Consider edge cases where it may fail.
+Be unsatisified with a single test case working.
+Be rigourous in testing.

+**Think of improvements.** Consider the performance characteristics using Big O Notation.
+Can you think of a different way to solve the problem?
+Does it improve the current solution?

 ## References